MUNsdh/readthedocs/docs/source/Running the Program.rst

 Running the Program
 ====================

-DO NOT run the program until the ENTIRE section has been read.
+**DO NOT** run the program until the **ENTIRE** section has been read.

 After you complete the stock setup, tool changes, and offsets, you are almost ready to run the program.
+But, there are a few thing's you'll need to do, as well as some best practices.

-First, you will have to load the program onto the USB device located at the side of the control panel.
+First, you will have to load the program onto the CNC's USB device.

 To load the program onto the USB: